-Value for -A alert Description 'mail [user-name]' Send the alert message by email to root or 1p on the print server, or the specified user-name , which is a name of a user. 'write [user-name]' Send the alert message to the root or 1p console window on the print server, or to the console window of the specified user-name , which is a name of a user.
+Value for -A alert Description 'mail [user-name]' Send the alert message by email to root or lp on the print server, or the specified user-name , which is a name of a user. 'write [user-name]' Send the alert message to the root or lp console window on the print server, or to the console window of the specified user-name , which is a name of a user.
 The specified user must be logged in to the print server to get the alert message. 'command' Run the command file for each alert.
 The environment variables and current directory are saved and restored when the file is executed. quiet Stop alerts until the fault is fixed.
-Use this when you, root or a specified user, receive repeated alerts.
+Use this when you, root or a specified user, receive repeated alerts. none Do not send any alerts.
+This value setting is the default if you don't specify fault alerts for a printer.